digitallawyer/openlegaldictionary/_definitions/nattvus.md

 ---
 title: Nattvus
 permalink: "/definitions/nattvus.html"
-body: 'Lat In old English law, a native; specifically, one born iuto a condi-tion of servitude; a born serf or villein. —Nativa.
+body: 'Lat in old English law, a native; specifically, one born iuto a condi-tion of servitude; a born serf or villein. —Nativa.
 A niefe or female villein.
 So call-ed because for the most part bond by nativity.
 Co.
 Litt.
 122b.—Nativi oonvontionarii.
   Vil-leins or bondmen by contract or agreement.— Nativi de stipite.
 Vilieins or bondmen